ChainSafe/forest-iac/sync_check_terraform/README.md

 system) will automatically re-deploy the service.
 The same is true for changing any of the scripts.

+The sync check is configured using `restart unless-stopped` docker flag, which restart automatically upon droplet reboot.

 The workflow has access to all the required secrets (DO token, slack token, S3 credentials) and none of them have to be provided when creating a new PR.
 However, the deployment workflow is not triggered automatically if you change